Frequently asked questions (FAQs)

 Lessons

-Assigning lessons: Can a teacher assign lessons to students and block other content that hasn’t been taught yet?
+Can I assign lessons to students and block other content that hasn’t been taught yet?

 • No, there is no lesson content that can be assigned.
 All the lessons are planned and instructed by the teacher.